 Channel Level Adjustment and Labeling

 The nominal level of each Dante receiver (input) channel and Dante transmitter (output) channel can be individually adjusted.
 This would apply to the 32 channels associated with the Model 5422A-01 and the 64 channels with the Model 5422A-02.
 The adjustment range is ±20 dB in 1-dB steps.
 This capability can be useful when using a Model 5422A to interface various pieces of equipment that may have different internal operating levels.

-The Model 5422A includes extensive capabilities to allow the naming of Dante audio channels.
+The Model 5422A includes extensive capabilities to allow the labeling (naming) of Dante audio channels.
 This can help ensure that the specific configuration selected for a Model 5422A can be understood by other technical personnel.
-In this way, changes to channel names won't require the use of the Dante Controller application although the naming conventions are, of course, fully compatible.
+In this way, changes to channel labels won't require the use of the Dante Controller application although the labeling conventions are, of course, fully compatible.

 Flexible Networking Capability

 Using the Dante Controller application program, the Model 5422A's three Gigabit Ethernet ports can be selected to operate in one of four modes: Switched, Redundant, Switched+Mgmt, and Redundant+Mgmt.
 This should allow virtually any desired networking implementation to be easily achieved.